Bungee jumping in South Africa

 2014

 On my way to Cape Town, I had a 13-hour layover in Munich, Germany.
-A friend that I met in a club in Barcelona lived in Austria and drove to Munich to explore with me.
+A friend I met in a club in Barcelona lived in Austria and drove to Munich to explore with me.
 It gave me a little taste of the city and was way better than being stuck in the airport for half a day.

 Pro-tip: